testjavascript/nodejs-integration-tests-best-practices/README.md

 <br/>

 👀 &nbsp; **Alternatives:** Snapshots are a popular way to write a no-brainer assertion - If the response payload is small, why not include it within the test for better readability?
-If it's huge, it's a sign that too many things are tested ❌; Separate to different tests - This is a great de in many cases ❌;
+If it's huge, it's a sign that too many things are tested ❌; Separate to different tests - This is a great idea in many cases.
+It can also be nitty gritty in other scnarios - Consider checking that a user was added successfully: The tes expect back {id, name, phone}.
+Creating a test for every field is a sure way to spend ✅;

 <br/>